-- 1. Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
-See "Connecting a computer" on page 16 for details. - 2.
-Set the input signal to D-Sub / Comp.
-1 or D-Sub / Comp.
-2. - Press Mouse on the remote control to switch from the normal mode to the mouse mode.
+- 1. Take a USB cable and connect one end to the the Mini USB port on the projector and other end to your PC or notebook prior to using the remote control in place of your computer's mouse.
+See "Connecting a computer" on page 17 for details. - 2.
+Set the input signal to D-Sub / Comp.. - Press Mouse on the remote control to switch from the normal mode to the mouse mode.
 An icon appears on the screen to indicate the activation of the mouse mode. - 4.
-Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press $\triangleleft / \blacktriangle / \lor / \triangleright$. - To left-click, press 🖱. - To right-click, press 🖪. - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn. - To return to the normal mode, press Mouse again or other keys except for the mouse related multi-function keys.
+Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press $\triangleleft / \blacktriangle / \lor / \triangleright$. - To left-click, press 🖪. - To right-click, press 🖪. - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn. - To return to the normal mode, press Mouse again or other keys except for the mouse related multi-function keys.